On a pre-Christmas afternoon, we are among a few privileged vacationers to be headed to Zermatt.

 Sunnegga - Rothorn

 - How to get to Sunnegga - Rothorn from Zermatt: from the green line bus stop, enter the Sunnegga Express station and take the funicular to Sunnegga.
-Transfer onto the gondola to Blauherd, and finally take the cable car to Rothorn at 3103 meters above sea.
+Transfer onto the gondola to Blauherd, and finally, take the cable car to Rothorn at 3103 meters above the sea.

 - What’s unique: the Blauherd and Sunegga ski runs are ideal for beginners who are content with a few good slopes.
 For advanced skiers, Rothorn offers some amazing long downhill runs.